-On 17 April 2017 the BFI will release German Concentration Camps Factual Survey in a Dual Format Edition to coincide with the liberation of Bergen-Belsen on 15 April 1945.
+On 17 April 2017 the BFI released German Concentration Camps Factual Survey in a Dual Format Edition to coincide with the liberation of Bergen-Belsen on 15 April 1945.

 - New restoration by IWM (Imperial War Museums) which was recognised with a Special Award at the FOCAL International Awards 2015.